From “Home” By Lauren Samuelson

 - One paragraph describing your involvement in public service

 Registrants will be notified of their placement via email.
-Each session is limited to eight participants.
+Each session is limited to six participants.

 Note: Participants who miss the first meeting will forfeit their spaces to those on the waitlist.
 No refunds are issued for missed workshops.